GhaidaAlharbi-H/mobile-security-threat-model/README.md

-# Mobile Security Configuration Evaluator — Architecture & Threat Model
+# Mobile Security Configuration Evaluator  (Architecture & Threat Model)

 A secure architecture design and STRIDE-based threat model for an Android application that evaluates the security posture of the device it runs on.